APFGIH/Astrophysics-For-Gamers-in-a-Hurry/README.md

 We use specific layer names to help organize.
 All layers MUST remain the same name during modifications.

 #### Components/flame.py
 Contains custom Firebase interface.
-All authentication and databse interactions occur here.
+All authentication and database interactions occur here.
+Since this game is a prototype, security was not a factor seriously taken into consideration.
+For the sake of simplicity, the client is in charge of validating authentication attempts.
+This is *not* the proper way... but it works.

 #### Minigames/
 This folder contains all the minigames in the game.
 All minigames must be in a function that takes in the screen object.
 The minigame